ojigs/jollify/README.md

 # Jollify

 Jollify is a full-stack MERN (MongoDB, Express.js, React, Node.js) music streaming application.
-This project aims to create an immersive music listening experience with features like song streaming, playlist creation, artist exploration, and more. <a href="https://jollify.vercel.app" target="_blank">See it here</a>
+This project aims to create an immersive music listening experience with features like song streaming, playlist creation, artiste exploration, and more. <a href="https://jollify.vercel.app" target="_blank">See it here</a>

 ![Home](./jollify_1.jpg)

 ## Features
 - **Song Streaming**: Enjoy a seamless streaming experience with the ability to listen to your favorite songs anytime, anywhere.
 - **Playlist Creation**: Create and manage personal playlists by curating a collection of your preferred songs.
 Organize your music in a way that suits your mood or activity.
-- **Artiste Exploration**: Discover new music by exploring artist profiles.
-Gain insights into artist backgrounds, view cover images, and explore their discography to find hidden gems.
+- **Artiste Exploration**: Discover new music by exploring artiste profiles.
+Gain insights into artiste backgrounds, view cover images, and explore their discography to find hidden gems.
 - **Album Details**: Access detailed information about albums, including tracklists and cover art.
 Dive deep into the world of your favorite albums and explore the richness of each musical collection.
 - **Secure Authentication**: Jollify prioritizes user security by providing a secure authentication system.
 Users can create accounts, log in securely, and enjoy a personalized music experience.
 - **Third-Party Authentication**: Choose from a variety of authentication options, including Google, Facebook, and Twitter.
 The app allows users the flexibility to authenticate using their preferred third-party providers.